Annual Giving Manager Salary

 Popular Skills for Annual Giving Manager

-Survey results suggest that Annual Giving Managers use a fairly large toolkit of professional skills.
-Most notably, skills in People Management, Project Management, Fundraising, and Marketing Communications are correlated to pay that is above average.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in People Management, Project Management, Fundraising, and Database Management & Reporting are correlated to pay that is above average.
 At the other end of the pay range are skills like Grant Writing, Donor Relations, and Data Analysis.
 Most people experienced in Fundraising also know Event Planning.

 Pay by Experience Level for Annual Giving Manager